Why are people leaving London?

 This inevitably has an effect on the recruitment industry.
 With more people renting as opposed to buying, their commitment to a particular area sits on thin ice.
 People's roots aren't as 'deeply embedded' as they would be if they were settled with a mortgage, family and more than just a bedroom and a sink.
 This means that jobs tend to change hands frequently but, more interestingly, talent becomes thin on the ground.
 So how well is recruitment in London preparing for the potential of skill shortages in the near future?

-As one example, there is £95.7 billion worth of London construction projects requiring a 20% increase in skilled workers.
+As one example, at the time of writing this, there are £95.7 billion worth of London construction projects requiring a 20% increase in skilled workers.
 But the skills shortage in construction looks to continue as many housing firms are reporting struggles to recruit qualified candidates.
 With 90,000 skilled workers in the industry looking to retire between now and 2020, it is little wonder that the imminent cloud of a skills shortage looms large on London's grey horizon.

 A lot of people, particularly in the creative and IT sectors, are turning to self-employment, and therefore working from home.
 By moving out of London they are able to reduce their monthly rent or size of their mortgage, whilst still completing work remotely from a home office.